FirmoDaniel/Total_Health_At_Home/README.md

 *   URL access:
     *   Sensitive views are protected by requesting users by authenticated, and their account meets certain criteria.
 Since users can create reviews and testimonials, relying wholly on authentication doesn't suffice.
 The site employs a variety of checks depening on the users intentions.
 The site may check if a user has previous orders, or has purchased a specific product.
 It may check if a user has previously submitted a product review and deny multiple reviews of the same product.
-Testimonials are resticted to one per registered user.
+Testimonials are resticted to one per registered user with a previous orders.
         A notable acception found is for the Order_history page.
-If an authenticated user, with their own previous orders can, if they obtain a someone's unique order number, access that order's information via the url.
+If an authenticated user, with their own previous orders, obtains someone's unique order number, they can access that order's information via the url.
 A suggested fix would be to add a username field to the order model which could be directly compared to the current user.
 *   Unregistered user:
     *   Can only view the following pages.
 Home, Products, Product details, bag,
     *   Cannot create, edit or delete products, reviews or testimonials.